SandraObanijesu/Adventure-Works-Project/README.md

 # Installation
 The project requires:
-* `powerbi desktop` for data cleaning, transformation, visualization and storytelling.
+* `Power BI Desktop` for data cleaning, transformation, visualization and storytelling.

 # About the project